jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 NAAN: the Name Assigning Authority Number
 =========================================

 The NAAN part, following the "``ark:``" label, uniquely identifies the organization that assigned the Name part of the ARK.
 Often the initial access provider (the first NMA) coincides with the original namer (represented by the NAAN), however, access may be provided by one or more different entities instead of or in addition to the original naming authority.

-The NAAN used above, 13030, represents the California Digital Library.
+The NAAN used above, 13030, represents the California Digital Library (CDL).
 As of 2020, over 600 organizations have registered for ARK NAANs, including numerous universities, Google, the Internet Archive, WIPO, the British Library, and other national libraries.

 Any stable memory organization may obtain a NAAN at no cost and begin assigning ARKs.
-Please contact the CDL if you are interested in generating and using ARKs for your information objects.
+Please fill out the `ARK request form`_ if you are interested in generating and using ARKs for your information objects.

 CDL maintains a complete registry of all currently assigned NAANs, which is mirrored at the (U.S.) National Library of Medicine and the Bibliothèque